-- (f) Subdivisions (a) to (e), inclusive, shall become operative on July 1, 2011. - 5 SEC.
-18. Section 7360 of the Revenue and Taxation Code is 6 amended to read: - 7360. (a) (1) (A) A tax of eighteen cents (\$0.18) is hereby imposed upon each gallon of fuel subject to the tax in Sections 7362, 7363, and 7364. - (B) In addition to the tax imposed pursuant to subparagraph (A), on and after the first day of the first calendar quarter that occurs 90 days after the effective date of the act adding this subparagraph, a tax of twelve cents (\$0.12) is hereby imposed upon each gallon of fuel, other than aviation gasoline, subject to the tax in Sections 7362, 7363, and 7364. - (2) If the federal fuel tax is reduced below the rate of nine cents (\$0.09) per gallon and federal financial allocations to this state for highway and exclusive public mass transit guideway purposes are reduced or eliminated correspondingly, the tax rate imposed by subparagraph (A) of paragraph (1), on and after the date of the reduction, shall be recalculated by an amount so that the combined state rate under subparagraph (A) of paragraph (1) and the federal tax rate per gallon equal twenty-seven cents (\$0.27). - (3) If any person or entity is exempt or partially exempt from the federal fuel tax at the time of a reduction, the person or entity shall continue to be so exempt under this section. - (b) (1) On and after July 1, 2010, in addition to the tax imposed by subdivision (a), a tax is hereby imposed upon each gallon of motor vehicle fuel, other than aviation gasoline, subject to the tax in Sections 7362, 7363, and 7364 in an amount equal to seventeen and three-tenths cents (\$0.173) per gallon. - (2) For the 2011-12 fiscal year - (c) Beginning July 1, 2019, and each-fiscal every third year thereafter, the board shall, on or before March 1 State Board of the fiscal year immediately preceding the applicable fiscal year; adjust the rate in paragraph (1) in that manner as to generate an amount Equalization shall recompute the rates of revenue that will equal the amount of revenue loss attributable to the exemption provided taxes imposed by Section 6357.7, based on estimates made by the board, and that rate this section.
-That computation

-1 shall be effective during the state's next fiscal year. made as 2 follows:

-- (3) In order to maintain revenue neutrality for each year, beginning-with - (1) The Department of Finance shall transmit to the State Board of Equalization the percentage change in the California Consumer Price Index for all items from November of three calendar years prior to November of the prior calendar year, no later than January 31, 2019, and January 31 of every third year thereafter. - (2) The State Board of Equalization shall do all of the following: - (A) Compute an inflation adjustment factor by adding 100 percent to the percentage change figure that is furnished pursuant to paragraph (1) and dividing the result by 100. - (B) Multiply the preceding tax rate-adjustment on or before March 1, 2012, the adjustment under paragraph (2) shall also take into account the extent to which the actual amount of revenues derived pursuant to this subdivision and, as applicable, Section 7361.1, the revenue loss attributable to the exemption provided per gallon by Section 6357.7 resulted the inflation adjustment factor determined in a net revenue gain or loss for subparagraph (A) and round off the fiscal year ending prior resulting product to the rate adjustment date on or before March 1. nearest tenth of a cent.
+- (B) In addition to the tax imposed pursuant to subparagraph (A), a tax of six cents (\$0.06) is hereby imposed upon each gallon of fuel, other than aviation gasoline, subject to the tax in Sections 7362, 7363, and 7364.
+Effective one year after the date that the six-cent (\$0.06) tax is imposed, an additional tax of three cents (\$0.03) is hereby imposed, and effective two years after the date that the six-cent (\$0.06) tax is imposed, an additional tax of three cents (\$0.03) is hereby imposed, on each gallon of fuel, other than aviation gasoline, subject to the tax in Sections 7362, 7363, and 7364. - (2) If the federal fuel tax is reduced below the rate of nine cents (\$0.09) per gallon and federal financial allocations to this state for highway and exclusive public mass transit guideway purposes are reduced or eliminated correspondingly, the tax rate imposed by subparagraph (A) of paragraph (1), on and after the date of the reduction, shall be recalculated by an amount so that the combined state rate under subparagraph (A) of paragraph (1) and the federal tax rate per gallon equal twenty-seven cents (\$0.27). - (3) If any person or entity is exempt or partially exempt from the federal fuel tax at the time of a reduction, the person or entity shall continue to be so exempt under this section. - (b) (4)-On and after July 1, 2010, in addition to the tax imposed by subdivision (a), a tax is hereby imposed upon each gallon of motor vehicle fuel, other than aviation gasoline, subject to the tax in Sections 7362, 7363, and 7364 in an amount equal to seventeen and three-tenths cents (\$0.173) per gallon. - (2) For the 2011-12 fiscal year and each fiscal year thereafter, the board shall, on or before March I of the fiscal year immediately preceding the applicable fiscal year, adjust the rate in paragraph (I) in that manner as to generate an amount of revenue that will equal the amount of revenue loss attributable to the exemption provided by Section 6357.7, based on estimates made by the board, and that rate shall be effective during the state's next fiscal year. - (3) In order to maintain revenue neutrality for each year, beginning with the rate adjustment on or before March 1, 2012, the adjustment under paragraph (2) shall also take into account the extent to which the actual amount of revenues derived pursuant to this subdivision and, as applicable, Section 7361.1, the revenue loss attributable to the exemption provided by Section 6357.7 resulted in a net revenue gain or loss for the fiscal year ending prior to the rate adjustment date on or before March 1.